 Cello and Strings Teacher

-A favorite cello and strings teacher, Ben has extensive pedagogic experience as an instrumental music director, music camp instructor and private music teacher.
+A favorite cello and strings teacher, Ben has extensive pedagogic experience as an instrumental music director, music camp instructor, and private music teacher.
 As a chamber music coach or strings orchestra director, Ben quickly gets students playing music they love on cello, violin, viola, and string bass.
-His unique approach features a rapidly-absorbed learning method developed through teaching hundreds of aspiring musicians.
+His unique approach features a rapidly absorbed learning method developed through teaching hundreds of aspiring musicians.